pass-antibiotics/pass-antibiotics.github.io/about/index.md

             </div>
             <div class="p-2 flex-grow-300">
                 <h4>The PASS project</h4>
-                <p>PASS is a three-year programme of research involving researchers and
+                <p>PASS is a 3-year programme of research involving researchers and
                 doctors across England between 2017-2020.</p>
                 <p>Together, they are working to design new interventions that help preserve the
                 effectiveness of antibiotics for years to come.</p>